Tudor-Cristea/pattern-paper-scripts/README.md

-The scripts used for the "Dynamics of Self-Regulated Learning: The Effectiveness of Students’ Strategies Across Course Periods".
+These are the scripts used during the analysis for the "Dynamics of self-regulated learning: The effectiveness of students’ strategies across course periods" article by T.S.
+Cristea, S. Heikkinen, C. Snijders, M. Saqr, U. Matzat, R. Conijn, and A. Kleingeld.
+This was published in the Computers & Education journal (2025).

 These are all done using Canvas data.
 Some have prerequisites, which are mentioned below; I also numbered the scripts, so it is easier to follow.

 You should start by loading the "course_dim" table which contains the "course_id" of your targeted course.
 This can be used to filter the requests from the "requests" table.
 You should also add the "enrollment_dim" table in order to filter for the role (e.g., students) using the "type" column.